microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 For information about the latest updates to the Microsoft Graph API, see the [Microsoft Graph changelog](changelog.md).

-## Application and service principal APIs
+## Applications

+### Limitations of the application and servicePrincipal resources

-There are changes to the [application](/graph/api/resources/application?view=graph-rest-beta&preserve-view=true) and [servicePrincipal](/graph/api/resources/serviceprincipal?view=graph-rest-beta&preserve-view=true) entities currently in development.
+Changes to the [application](/graph/api/resources/application?view=graph-rest-beta&preserve-view=true) and [servicePrincipal](/graph/api/resources/serviceprincipal?view=graph-rest-beta&preserve-view=true) resources are currently in development.
 The following is a summary of current limitations and in-development API features.

 Current limitations: